Candidates wishing to enrol are required to preregister in order to receive and application file to be completed and returned.

 Cancellation after the course start date: total amount of fees remains due to the CSL.

 In case of application for registration on the course less than 14 days prior to its starting date, the candidate agrees that classes begin before the end of the withdrawal period.

-However, in this case, if the candidate uses his/her right to withdraw, he/she is only entitled to a full reimbursement of the fees if he/she withdraws before the course start date.
+However, in this case, if the candidates use their right to withdraw, they are only entitled to a full reimbursement of the fees if they withdraw before the course start date.
 Once the course has begun, reimbursement will be proportional to the classes scheduled after the date of withdrawal.

 Article 7 – Teaching staff and course content

-The course content, a potential list of teaching staff, as well as the programme displayed in the brochure or on our website are subject to change.
+The course content, a potential list of teaching staff, as well as the programme displayed in the brochure or on our website are subject to change until the course starts.

 Article 8 – Dates and place of course

 The course is held in Luxembourg.

 Candidates shall be informed of the dates as well as the location and modalities where the classes will be held, once the registration fees have been received by the LLLC.

 The Chambre des salariés cannot be held fully or partly responsible for any defect, occurring on the premises of a building of which it is not the owner (ex.: IT material).